 Adoption is the legal process of creating a legal parent-child status between those who lack the biological parent-child relationship.
 Once an adoption is finalized, the adoptive parent and child have the same rights and obligations as if the child was born if him/her.

 In a stepparent adoption, one biological parent retains his/her parental rights, but the parent-child relationship is severed with the other parent.
 Once the adoption is finalized, the biological parent loses all rights to and responsibilities for the child and the adopting parent acquires these rights and responsibilities.
-In Missouri, by adopting a child, an adoptive canstockphoto5312180parent is given the same rights and has the same obligations as a biological parent.
+In Missouri, by adopting a child, an adoptive parent is given the same rights and has the same obligations as a biological parent.

 Stepparent adoption, or second-parent adoption, is one of the most common forms of adoption in Missouri.
 When a single parent is raising a child and later marries, the now stepfather/stepmother can petition the court to become the legal parent of the child.
 If the child’s biological uninvolved parent is still living, his/her consent is needed.